-President Donald Trump, 79, struggled visibly as he descended the stairs from Air Force One on Wednesday, January 21, 2026, after arriving in Davos, Switzerland, for the World Economic Forum.
-The president appeared exhausted following a flight marred by mechanical problems and significant delays that added nearly three hours to his journey.
+President Donald Trump, 79, struggled visibly as he descended the stairs from Air Force One on Wednesday, Jan.
+21, 2026, after arriving in Davos, Switzerland, for the World Economic Forum.
+The president appeared exhausted following a flight marred by mechanical problems and significant delays that added more than two hours to his journey.

 The president’s trip began with an electrical issue on Air Force One that forced the aircraft to return to Washington, D.C., on Tuesday night.
-After switching planes, Trump departed again just after midnight, finally touching down at Zurich Airport on Wednesday morning.
+After switching planes, Trump departed again just after 1 a.m.
+Wednesday, finally touching down in Zurich on Wednesday morning.
 From there, he traveled by helicopter to Davos for his scheduled address to world leaders.

 Video footage showed Trump descending the plane’s steps with caution, holding the handrail as he slowly made his way to the tarmac before boarding a nearby helicopter for the final part of his trip.

 Trump’s visit to Davos followed an intense series of public appearances.
-On Monday night, he was at the college football championship game, an event that kept him out until after 2 a.m.
-The next day, he held a 104-minute press briefing at the White House before getting ready for his overseas trip.
+On Monday night, Jan.
+19, he was at the college football championship game, which ended in the early morning hours.
+Later that Tuesday, Jan.
+20, he held a 104-minute press briefing at the White House before getting ready for his overseas trip.

-During his address at the World Economic Forum, many noticed that the president’s voice was raspy and that he looked tired, with noticeable circles under his eyes.
+During his address at the World Economic Forum, many noticed that the president looked tired, with noticeable circles under his eyes.
 The strain of his recent schedule showed as Trump spoke to global leaders about trade issues and foreign affairs.

-Wiles announced aboard Air Force One that the president will now visit a different city each week, unveiling a revised approach that has Trump traveling extensively across the United States instead of focusing on frequent overseas trips.
+Wiles announced aboard Air Force One that the president plans to visit a different city each week, unveiling a revised approach that has Trump traveling extensively across the United States instead of focusing on frequent overseas trips.

 The domestic tour will include a stop in Iowa, where Trump is expected to deliver remarks centered on economic issues.
 This shift marks a realignment of priorities for an administration that had originally envisioned a more prominent international agenda in its second term.

 The move to scale back foreign travel comes as the president faces growing questions about his physical endurance and mental sharpness.
-Critics have been scrutinizing his public appearances closely, noting what they describe as “prolonged blinks” and other signs of fatigue or disorientation.
+Critics have been scrutinizing his public appearances closely, noting signs of fatigue.

 During Tuesday’s extended White House briefing, Trump veered off topic to reminisce about his baseball days at Cunningham Park.
 He also launched into a lengthy aside about mental health facilities, specifically referencing Creedmoor Psychiatric Hospital, in a tangent that stretched several minutes.